theRealAph/ScopeLocals/README.md

 a caller to callees in the currently executing thread, and in some cases to a group of threads.
 In particular, extent locals are intended to replace `ThreadLocal`s for sharing information with a very large number of threads.
-This usage especially applies to Project Loom's virtual threads.
+This usage especially applies to virtual threads.

 ## Goals